 Tom Traves: Mr. Traves is the former President and Vice-Chancellor of Dalhousie University.
 He is currently President Emeritus and Professor, Faculty of Management.
 Tom holds a Bachelors degree from the University of Manitoba and Masters and Doctorate degrees from York University.
 Tom was formerly Vice-President (Academic) at the University of New Brunswick.
-Tom has been involved with a number of boards of directors and is currently a member of the Life Sciences Development Association, a Director of Innovacorp and is a past member of the Board of the Greater Halifax Partnership.
+Tom has been involved with a number of boards of directors and is currently a member of the board of the Halifax International Airport Authority and Chair of Invest Nova Scotia, a provincial economic development board.